AAcherdantsev/JavaInterpreter/README.md

-Java Interpreter in C++: Limited Implementation with Syntax Tree
+Java Interpreter in C++: Limited Implementation with Semantic Tree

 Project Description:
 In 2020, a limited interpreter for the Java programming language was developed using C++.
 This project was undertaken as part of studying various grammars and formal language theory.
-In addition to program interpretation, a syntax tree was added to visualize the program structure.
+In addition to program interpretation, a semantic tree was added to visualize the program structure.

 Key Features: